muratk5n/thirdwave/en/README.md

 Borne is supposedly from "leftist" but sadly now turned into window dressing for anti-left policies...
-The NYT piece is probably psyop designed to generate symphathy for ehr so we forget about protests against the goverment..
+The NYT piece is probably psyop designed to generate symphathy for her so we forget about protests against the goverment..

 NYT: "The daughter of an Auschwitz survivor, [French PM] Élisabeth Borne... "

 ---

-Getting smacked around by the granddaddy of modern linguistics..
+Getting smacked around by modern linguistics expert..
 "AI" people are in trouble

 "Debunking the great AI lie - Noam Chomsky, Gary Marcus, Jeremy Kahn"